arambula-3/Solving_Tic-Tac-Toe/README.md

 # Solving_Tic-Tac-Toe
-Project description and findings described in Project 4.pdf
+Project description and findings described in "Project 4.pdf"